 General Course Requirements:

-- Laboratory: Attendance Requirement - Students must attend a minimum number of these sessions. - To pass the course, students must attend laboratory sessions; see Learning Outcome 1, 2 and 4.
+- Laboratory: There is a compulsory attendance requirement in this course. - To pass the course, students must attend laboratory sessions; see Learning Outcome 1, 2 and 4.

 - Laboratory: Induction Requirement - Students must attend and pass the induction requirements before attending these sessions. - Laboratory Induction WH&S Requirement ¿ Before attending laboratory sessions students must complete the mandatory Laboratory Induction.